Codex Sinaiticus: Simonides

 On 13 September 1862 Constantine Simonides (1820–1890), skilled in calligraphy and with a controversial background with manuscripts, made the claim in print in The Manchester Guardian that he had written the codex himself as a 19-year-old boy in 1839 in the Panteleimonos monastery at Athos.
 Constantin von Tischendorf, who worked with numerous Bible manuscripts, was known as somewhat flamboyant, and had ambitiously sought money from several royal families for his ventures, who had indeed funded his trips.
 Simonides had a somewhat obscure history, as he claimed he was at Mt.
 Athos in the years preceding Tischendorf's contact, making the claim at least plausible.
-Simonides also claimed his father had died and the invitation to Mt.
-Athos came from his uncle, a monk there, but subsequent letters to his father were found among his possessions at his death.
+Simonides also claimed his father had died and the invitation to Mount Athos came from his uncle, a monk there, but subsequent letters to his father were found among his possessions at his death.
 Simonides claimed the false nature of the document in The Manchester Guardian in an exchange of letters among scholars and others, at the time.
-Henry Bradshaw, a British librarian known to both men, defended the Tischendorf find of Codex Sinaiticus, casting aside the accusations of Simonides.
+Henry Bradshaw, a British librarian known to both men, defended the Tischendorf find of Codex Sinaiticus, casting aside the accusations of Simonides, which later have been disproved.
 Since Bradshaw was a social 'hub' among many diverse scholars of the day, his aiding of Tischendorf was given much weight.
 Simonides died shortly after, and the issue lay dormant for many years.

 In answer to Simonides in Allgemeine Zeitung (December 1862), Tischendorf noted only in the New Testament were there many differences between it and all other manuscripts.
 Henry Bradshaw, a bibliographer, combatted the claims of Constantine Simonides in a letter to The Manchester Guardian (26 January 1863).
 Bradshaw argued that Codex Sinaiticus brought by Tischendorf from the Greek monastery of Mount Sinai was not a modern forgery or written by Simonides.
 The controversy seems to regard the misplaced use of the word 'fraud' or 'forgery' since it may have been a repaired text, a copy of the Septuagint based upon Origen's Hexapla, a text which has been rejected for centuries because of its lineage from Eusebius who introduced Arian doctrine into the courts of Constantine I and II.